laertkokona/youtube-clone/README.md

-YouTube Header, Sidebar, Chips clone
+# YouTube clone
+Clone of the starting page of the YouRube websote

+- Header
+- Sidebar
+- Chips